freenas/freenas-docs/userguide/storage.rst

 a new encrypted volume is created.
 This key is required to read and decrypt any data on the volume.

-By default, %brand% stores encryption keys locally within its system settings so volumes can automatically decrypt when the system starts or when triggered by an authorized user.
+By default, %brand% stores encryption keys locally within the system settings so volumes can automatically decrypt when the system starts or when triggered by an authorized user.